Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all: Introduction

 where $ \delta_\Sigma(\vz) \defin \underset{\vx \in \Sigma}{\sup}\; \delta_{\Sigma}(\vx,\vz)$.
 Depending whether $\Sigma$ is a UoS or a cone:

-We will show that in most conventional examples these constants can be bounded by sharp estimates (e.g. $\delta_\Sigma(f) \geq 1/\sqrt{2}$ for sparse vectors and $\ell^1$-norm).
+We will show that in most conventional examples these constants can be bounded by estimates that are sharp with respect to a collection of models (e.g. $\delta_\Sigma(f) \geq 1/\sqrt{2}$ for sparse vectors and $\ell^1$-norm).
 Moreover, we can derive better than state-of-the art constants in other cases (block structured sparsity).
 For the cone case, we actually characterize a sharper constant with a more complicated expression, which will be exhibited precisely in Theorem~\ref{th:robust_RIP_eucl_precise}.

 Section~\ref{sec:theorems} is dedicated to the proof of our main result.
 This result builds on the sharp RIP condition of Cai and Zhang for stable recovery of sparse vectors (respectively low rank matrices) by $\ell^1$ norm (respectively nuclear norm) minimization, establishing that it can be extended to this general setting. \begin{theorem}[RIP condition for exact recovery] Assume that $\Sigma$ is either a UoS or a cone.
 Then, for any $\mM$ continuous on $\sH$ that satisfies the RIP on $\Sigma-\Sigma$ with constant $\delta < \delta_\Sigma(f)$ we have: for all $\vx_{0} \in \Sigma$, $\vx_{0}$ is the unique minimizer of~\eqref{eq:minimization}. \end{theorem} When $\Sigma$ is not a cone (consider, e.g., a point cloud, see Section~\ref{sec:other_ex}), we can consider the cone generated by $\Sigma$, $\Sigma' \defin \bRp \Sigma$ instead.
 Since $\Sigma' \supset \Sigma$ is a cone, a RIP hypothesis on $\Sigma'-\Sigma'$ allows to apply the above Theorem and to provide recovery guarantees on $\Sigma$.